Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 ### Fenix 7 Pro

-The image below compares the Doppler speeds from one of the Motions (blue) with the Fenix 7 (red) wrapped in foil.
+The image below compares the Doppler speeds from one of the Motions (blue) with the Fenix 7 Pro (red) when it was wrapped in foil.

-The general degradation in accuracy is very apparent and it is pretty obvious where the GNSS data has dropped out completely.
+The general degradation in speed accuracy is clearly evident and it is pretty obvious where the GNSS data has dropped out completely.

 ![fenix7-speedreader](img/fenix7-speedreader.png)

-The position-derived speeds can also be compared to the Doppler-derived speeds for the Fenix 7, showing a greater difference than usual.
+The position-derived speeds can also be compared to the Doppler-derived speeds for the Fenix 7 Pro, showing a greater difference than usual.

 ![fenix7-speedreader-2](img/fenix7-speedreader-2.png)

 The GPS events in the FIT file show an abundance of issues, due to event type 3.

-Note: The timestamps do not always match to the actual dropouts in the FIT file.
+However, the actual timestamps do not always match to the obvious dropouts in the FIT file.

 ![fenix7-gps-events](img/fenix7-gps-events.png)

-One example of a GNSS dropout is show in the screenshot below.
+One example of a GNSS dropout and the following records is show in the screenshot below.

 ![fenix7-records](img/fenix7-records.png)